 \section{Numerical Simulations}

-In this section, we provide some numerical simulations to corroborate our theoretical findings.
-We consider the linear model of a highly maneuverable aircraft derived from the linearization of its longitudinal dynamics at an altitude of $3000$ $[$ft$]$ and a velocity of $0.6$ $[$Mach$]$, see~\cite{kapasouris1990design}.
-The resulting linear time-invariant dynamics in continuous-time reads as
+In this section, we numerically test our strategy.
+We consider the model of the longitudinal dynamics of a highly maneuverable aircraft linearized at an altitude of $3000$ $[$ft$]$ and a velocity of $0.6$ $[$Mach$]$, see~\cite{kapasouris1990design}.
+The resulting linear continuous-time time-invariant dynamics reads as